 Every year during the holidays my parents used to get sent an enormous box of pecans from Georgia.
 For my mother, a major pecan lover, this was as good as the first present a kid opens on Christmas morning.
-We would all munch straight from the box until Mom stopped us so that she would have enough left over to make pecan pies and her famous holiday cheddar wafers topped with a pecan halve.
+We would all munch straight from the box until Mom stopped us so that she would have enough left over to make Pecan Pies and her famous holiday cheddar wafers topped with a pecan half.

-This Pecan Pie recipe is a variation on my mother's heavenly, caramel-flavored version, but instead of the corn syrup she uses in hers, I use a somewhat brown rice syrup.
-My pie has the same creamy center as my mom's with a tons of pecan pieces in every bite.
-But don't just take my word for it, watch Kenya and his friend August make 'em fresh this Friday in the Pecan Pie program.
-The two of them had the best time pouring, stirring and baking they're own pies....and an even better time gobbling them up!
+This Pecan Pie recipe is a variation on my mother’s heavenly, caramel-flavored version.
+She uses corn syrup in hers, but I use a brown rice syrup.
+Either works!
+My pie has the same creamy center as my mom’s with a tons of pecan pieces in every bite.
+But don’t just take my word for it, you’ve gotta make this one this year.
+Gemma and I had such a fun time making them this year together and an even better time gobbling them up!

 - 2 large eggs